 ROPA Method: ROPA stands for the reception of oocytes from the partner.
 It is a technique for female same-sex couples, in which the embryo is the end result of the egg of one of its mothers and is carried in the uterus of the other.
 It allows both mothers to participate in the gestation process.

-For Gay couples Egg donation and surrogacy are popular choices for gay men who want to have a child.
+Egg donation and surrogacy are popular choices for gay men who want to have a child.
 Surrogates frequently use artificial insemination (AI).

 Donated eggs can also be fertilized through IVF and transferred to the surrogate’s uterus.